Wade Hampton II

-Wade Hampton II (April 21, 1791 – February 10, 1858) was an American politician, plantation owner, and soldier in the War of 1812.
+Wade Hampton II (April 21, 1791 – February 10, 1858) was a United States Army officer, planter and politician who served in the War of 1812.
 He was a member of the Hampton family, whose influence was strong in South Carolina politics and social circles for nearly 100 years.

 Early life and education

 Hampton was born in Columbia, South Carolina, the son of General Wade Hampton I (1752–1835) and Harriet Flud.
 He was educated privately in his early years.

 Slave owner

 He served in the military during the War of 1812, becoming a lieutenant of dragoons in 1813.
 He served as acting inspector general and aide to General Andrew Jackson at New Orleans in 1815.

 As an adult, Hampton attended mostly to his extensive holdings, as his numerous plantations and houses in two states, overseers and managers, and thousands of slaves, all required extended management.
 He had several plantations in Issaquena County, Mississippi, where he held a total of 335 slaves by 1860, as well as properties in South Carolina and his summer home in the western mountains of North Carolina.